Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 🌞 What Is a Sunday Reset Ritual for Mental Health (And Why It Actually Works)?

-Sunday reset ritual for mental health is a deliberate activity every week to:
+A Sunday reset ritual for mental health is a deliberate weekly practice that helps you:

 • Regulate your nervous system